A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: Conclusions

 \section{Conclusions}

-This study proposes the TACS--GNN--ODMN framework, an extended formulation of the original ODMN designed to generalize across diverse polycrystalline microstructures without retraining.
-By integrating the TACS scheme with a GNN, the framework constructs a fully parameterized ODMN surrogate that preserves the physical interpretability and computational efficiency inherent to the original model.
+This work presents a computational framework for parametric multiscale surrogate modeling of polycrystalline materials based on the TACS--GNN--ODMN framework.
+The proposed approach establishes a microstructure-to-parameter mapping, enabling the construction of fully parameterized ODMNs for previously unseen microstructures without retraining.

-The TACS module provides a data-driven initialization of texture-related parameters by adaptively sampling the ODF, while the GNN infers micromechanical equilibrium parameters from grain-level interaction graphs.
-This synergistic integration enables the framework to adapt to previously unseen microstructures and to accurately predict both homogenized mechanical responses and crystallographic texture evolution under arbitrary loading paths.
+Within this framework, the TACS module provides a reduced yet statistically consistent representation of crystallographic texture through adaptive sampling of the ODF, while the GNN acts as a parameter-inference operator that predicts micromechanical equilibrium parameters from grain-level interaction graphs.
+This decomposition enables efficient parameterization of ODMNs while preserving the physical interpretability and computational efficiency of the original framework.

-The accuracy and generalization capability of the framework were systematically validated through four case studies involving RVEs with distinct crystallographic textures and loading conditions.
-The predicted stress–strain responses and texture evolution exhibit excellent agreement with full-field DNS results, confirming both the fidelity and robustness of the proposed approach.
+The proposed approach is validated through multiple case studies involving diverse texture types and loading conditions.
+The results show that the inferred ODMNs accurately reproduce nonlinear mechanical responses and crystallographic texture evolution observed in full-field DNS.
+In addition, the reconstructed analogous unit cells confirm that the learned parameter set constitutes a physically meaningful reduced representation of the underlying microstructure rather than merely a data-driven fit.

+Overall, the proposed framework provides an efficient and physically consistent computational strategy for multiscale modeling of polycrystalline materials.
+The resulting surrogate model achieves a substantial reduction in computational cost while maintaining high predictive accuracy across previously unseen microstructures and loading conditions.

-Future research will focus on integrating the TACS--GNN--ODMN framework into broader multiscale modeling pipelines, particularly for establishing structure–process–property linkages at the component scale.
-Such integration would enable efficient evaluation of microstructural variations induced by manufacturing processes.
-Moreover, the framework provides a promising foundation for inverse materials design, wherein microstructures can be optimized to achieve target performance objectives.
+Future work will focus on extending the framework to broader multiscale modeling pipelines, particularly for establishing structure--process--property linkages at the component scale.
+Because the inferred ODMN supplies both the homogenized stress and the consistent tangent at each macroscopic material point, it can serve directly as a constitutive driver in structural-scale finite-element analysis.
+Deploying the framework to system-level problems on the order of $10^{6}$ elements, such as sheet-forming simulations, and validating the predictions against experiments are primary directions of ongoing work.
+Such extensions may enable efficient exploration of microstructural design spaces and support inverse materials design toward optimized microstructures with targeted performance.